dstar55/100-words-design-patterns-java/README.md

 awards.
 This approach is not flexible, it is not intuitive, and makes our code complex and difficult and violates the single responsibility principle.

-Another approach would be to create award events in the code, where specific milestones are completed: award events are then published as notifications, regardless of who receives the notification.
+Another approach would be to create award events in the code, where specific milestones are completed.
+Award events are then published as notifications, regardless of who receives the notification.
 The awards system is listening to all award events and implements all the necessary logic.